eclipse-thingweb/test-things/README.md

 The elevator is a simple device, that has three variables `lightSwitch`, `floorNumber`, and `onTheMove`. `lightSwitch` is a boolean that represents whether the light on the elevator is turned on or not. `floorNumber` is an integer and represents the floor number of the elevator. `onTheMove` is a boolean and represents whether the elevator is on the move or not.

+### Test Thing

+The Test Thing is a total toy device that users can try different types of properties and actions.

 #### Supported Protocols and Programming Languages

 - HTTP
+  - TypeScript node-wot
   - JavaScript Express framework
   - Python Flask framework
 - CoAP